ru / $

 Bosphorus Cruising and Yali Mansions

-Yali mansions are Turkey’s most expensive real estate market with some selling for as much as 90 million USD.
-Built by Ottoman royalty and elite members of society, and made from wood, they display a distinct architectural style no longer used, hence their protected status.
+Yali mansions are Turkey’s most expensive real estate market, with some selling for as much as 90 million USD.
+Made from wood, and built by Ottoman royalty and elite members of society, they display distinct architectural styles no longer used, hence their protected status.
+Notable mansions include Zeki Pasha, Hekimbasi, and Erbilgin.
+Ottoman palaces to spot include Beylerbey, Kucuksu, and the Ciragan, which is now the five-star Kempinski Hotel.

-As a Turkey wide estate agent, we’ve walked thousands of customers through the Turkish property buying process and can answer questions you may have.
+As a Turkey-wide estate agent, we’ve walked thousands of customers through the Turkish property buying process and housing prices and can answer any questions.
 In the meantime, see our portfolio of apartments and villas for sale.
-Each listing includes photos, property description, area information, and an enquiry form to find out more or book a time and date for viewing.

 VIEW PROPERTIES IN Istanbul